Ancient Philippi, Greece: A Guide to the Archaeological Site

 How to Get to Ancient Philippi, Greece?

-If travelling by public transport, the easiest way to get to the Archaeological Site of Ancient Philippi would be to take the KTEL bus to Kavala and, from there, grab a city bus to the site.
+If travelling by public transport, the easiest way to get to the Philippi Archaeological Site would be to take the KTEL bus to Kavala and, from there, grab a city bus to the site.

 Alternatively, the much more convenient mode of transportation is rental cars.
 Below, you will find directions to the site from various tourist hubs in the region.